 Records of controlled drugs (CD) were kept.
 CD balances were checked weekly.
-A responsible pharmacist (RP) record was kept and an RP notice was displayed in pharmacy where people could see it.
+A responsible pharmacist (RP) record was kept and the RP notice was displayed in pharmacy where people could see it.
 The fridge temperatures were recorded daily and were within the two to eight degrees Celsius range.
 Date checking was carried out in a manner which meant the whole pharmacy was date checked four times in a year and records of this were seen to be completed appropriately.
-Short-dated stock was highlighted by pharmacy staff.
-The private prescription records occasionally omitted the prescriber's details.
-The emergency supply records occasionally omitted the reason for a supply when it was made by a patient.
-The specials records were retained but some records omitted the name and address of the patient the medicine was supplied to.
+Short-dated stock was appropriately highlighted by pharmacy staff.
+The private prescription and emergency supply records were retained and were in order.
+The specials records were retained but some records omitted the name and address of the prescriber.